 This annual event gives residents of Montreal a number of floral, vegetable, and herb seedlings for their gardens and balconies.
 Past entrants have been impatiens and begonias, echinacea (cone flowers), sage, rosemary, basil, and mint, and peppers, tomatoes, and cucumbers.
 Always included: as much compost and wood chips as you want to take.
 Bring your own bags, baskets, buckets, and a wagon to cart it all away!
 Oh, and don’t forget your ID.
 You have to prove residency in the borough in which the plants are being given.

-More resources are avaiable:
+More resources are available:

 For those who are anxious to start planting already—or at any time of year—the city now has seed libraries called “Grainothèques.”
 You may have one in your borough, but if you have a library card, you can certainly come to these two locations in le Sud-Ouest: